Scientists in Southampton believe four bones recently found on the Isle of Wight belong to a new species of theropod dinosaur.

 Robin Ward, a regular fossil hunter from Stratford-upon-Avon, was with his family visiting the Isle of Wight when they made their discovery.
 He said: “The joy of finding the bones we discovered was absolutely fantastic.
 I thought they were special and so took them along when we visited Dinosaur Isle Museum.
 They immediately knew these were something rare and asked if we could donate them to the museum to be fully researched.”

 James Lockyer, from Spalding, Lincolnshire was also visiting the Island when he found another of the bones.
 Also a regular fossil hunter, he said: “It looked different from marine reptile vertebrae I have come across in the past.
-I was searching a spot at Shanklin and had been told and read that I wouldn’t find much there.
+I was searching for a spot at Shanklin and had been told and read that I wouldn’t find much there.
 However, I always make sure I search the areas others do not, and on this occasion it paid off.”

 Paul Farrell, from Ryde, Isle of Wight, added: “I was walking along the beach, kicking stones and came across what looked like a bone from a dinosaur.
 I was really shocked to find out it could be a new species.”